ginvoicing/yii2-jwt/INSTRUCTION.md

 ## Step 3: Passing the token

-API client should use the given token and send it in the API requests to authorize the user.
+API client should use the given token and send it with the API requests to authorize the user.
 In order to do that client must send `Authorization` header with value `Bearer xxx`, where `xxx` is the token string itself.